TeamFAPS/PSVita-RE-tools/README.md

 * Credits: xerpi, psxdev for their works on logging solutions.
 Cpasjuste for net.

+That Hooker Got NIDS – by @dots-tb
+---
+A PC tool that hooks specified NIDS automatically.

+* Credits: xerpi for base code used, TheFlow for db.yml parsing, yasen for the name ideas

 VitaDecompilerMod – by @dots-tb
 ---
 A FREE alternative to IDA.
 It has a great pseudo-C decompilation that offers a quick view thanks to text file exporting.